JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 Sharing code between platforms is the powerful technique, but it may be hard to accomplish without rich APIs that we have in Android, JVM or iOS platforms.
-You may use multiplatform libraries to fix that, and to have rich APIs directly in the common Kotlin code.
+You may use multiplatform libraries to fix that and to have rich APIs directly in the common Kotlin code.
 There are several examples of such libraries:

-- Kotlin stdlib
 - [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/native/README.md)
 - [kotlinx.io](https://github.com/Kotlin/kotlinx-io)
 - [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization)
 - [ktor](https://ktor.io/)
 - [ktor-http-client](https://ktor.io/clients/http-client.html)

-Looking for more APIs?
-It is easy to create your own [multiplatform library](#) and publish it with Gradle to a maven repository
+Are you looking for more APIs?
+It is easy to create your own [multiplatform library](#) and publish to a repository!